Vincent Darré: Career

 After graduation, Darré worked for the couture house of Yves Saint Laurent, but found it boring and old fashioned and left after only a few months.
 He then worked for Claude Montana.
 After there, he worked a number of jobs in Italy, including at Prada.

 From 1995 to 2001, Darré worked for Karl Lagerfeld at Fendi.
 In 2001, he became the head designer of Moschino.
 In 2004, he became artistic director of Ungaro.
 He was fired from the company after two seasons.
 According to him, he "took a step back and realized that when I was designing furniture, I was having a blast."

 In June 2008, Darré opened his home gallery, Maison Darré, at 32 Rue du Mont Thabor in Paris.
 He traveled to India, Venice, and Vietnam to find artisans to craft his "Tim Burton-esque designs".
 He offered one-off pieces and small editions of certain designs which included rugs, consoles, and lighting fixtures.
 His offerings were similar to the decor of his "grand" Left Bank apartment which he "decorated with skulls, vintage medical equipment and 3-D anatomy charts" and "groovy midcentury Knoll chairs, Venetian mirrors and quirky, Baroque candelabras."

 In 2008, Darré was hired by André and Olivier Zahm to decorate Le Baron in New York.
-Then at 21 Place Vendôme, in the salons of Maison Schiaparelli with decoration described as "whimsical", he recreated the surrealist and offbeat atmosphere of the past in a heterogeneous way, through furniture of his own creation, associated with paintings by Pierre Le-Tan, drawings by Jean Cocteau, old mirrors by Saint Laurent and all sorts of objects.
+Then at 21 Place Vendôme, in the salons of Schiaparelli with decoration described as "whimsical", he recreated the surrealist and offbeat atmosphere of the past in a heterogeneous way, through furniture of his own creation, associated with paintings by Pierre Le-Tan, drawings by Jean Cocteau, old mirrors by Saint Laurent and all sorts of objects.
 In March 2014, he was announced as part of the gastronomic and cultural project "La Jeune Rue".
 The following year, he decorated the six suites of the Hôtel Montana by Jean-Yves Le Fur near the Café de Flore, whose bar he had already decorated a few years earlier; he mixed aesthetically varied pieces with his own creations, establishing a different style on each floor.
 At the end of 2015, he created a surrealist collection of furniture inspired by Salvador Dali.

 In 2013, Darré became a regular contributor to L'Officiel serving as a curator for several issues per year.
 He includes his drawings and invited his friends Bernard Chapuis, Philippe Azoury, and Paquita Paquin to participate in the magazine.

 In 2016, Darré auctioned off the contents of his Parisian apartment through the auction house Piasa.
 He stated that the sale was part of a "desire to re-invent myself."

 In March 2017, Darré opened a new apartment showroom at 17 Rue Royale in Paris.

 At the end of 2022, Darré staged 200 pieces dating from the 1930s to the 1950s from the collections of the Mobilier National in the Gobelins Manufactory and had personalized sets made for the event.